 Generally speaking, the lower a company's payout ratios, the more resilient its dividend usually is.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
-That's why it's comforting to see Hilltop Holdings's earnings have been skyrocketing, up 27% per annum for the past five years.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
+For this reason, we're glad to see Hilltop Holdings's earnings per share have risen 17% per annum over the last five years.

-Has Hilltop Holdings got what it takes to maintain its dividend payments?
+Is Hilltop Holdings an attractive dividend stock, or better left on the shelf?
 Typically, companies that are growing rapidly and paying out a low fraction of earnings are keeping the profits for reinvestment in the business.
 This strategy can add significant value to shareholders over the long term - as long as it's done without issuing too many new shares.
-We think this is a pretty attractive combination, and would be interested in investigating Hilltop Holdings more closely.
+Overall, Hilltop Holdings looks like a promising dividend stock in this analysis, and we think it would be worth investigating further.